The Crucible Religion Quotes

-As part of the initial setting, the narrator explains how a theocracy, based on the principle that some people should be included and some excluded from society based on their religious beliefs and their actions, would lead to a tragedy like the Salem witch-hunts.
+As part of the initial setting, the narrator explains how a theocracy—which is based on the principle that some people should be included and some excluded from society because of their religious beliefs and actions—would lead to a tragedy like the Salem witch-hunts.
 This is basically the idea that religious fervor, taken to extremes, results in tragedy.

 PROCTOR: Can you speak one minute without we land in Hell again?
 I am sick of Hell!

 PARRIS: It is not for you to say what is good for you to hear!

 PROCTOR: I may speak my heart, I think!